three-houses-research-team/Starfall/forge/README.md

 ![Title screen](titlescreen.jpg)

 Furthermore, make sure that your patch files have the correct naming scheme.
+Also, please know that you can't currently combine different patches (such as the no outlines patch) while using this.

 ## Version History
 * **0.0.3** Use decimal entry IDs for filename.